TanyaKomar/react-around-api-full/README.md

 # react-around-api-full

 The server's public IP address is 34.69.117.154.
-The domain name is tanyakomar.
+The domain name is tanyakomar.students.nomoreparties.site/.

 The API of "Around the U.S." with authorization and registration handled by the back-end server.